kannan0071/AI_Lab_2023-24/Ex.No12_MonkeyBanana.md

 Step 1:  Start the program <br>
-Step 2 : Create a domain for Monkey Banana Problem. <br> Step 3:  Create a domain by specifying predicates. <br> Step 4: Specify the actions GOTO, CLIMB, PUSH-BOX, GET-KNIFE, GRAB-BANANAS in Monkey Banana problem.<br>
+Step 2 : Create a domain for Monkey Banana Problem. <br> Step 3:  Create a domain by specifying predicates. <br> Step 4: Specify the actions GOTO, CLIMB, PUSH-BOX, GET-KNIFE, GRAB-BANANAS in Monkey Banana problem.
 Step 5:   Define a problem for Monkey Banana problem.<br> Step 6:  Obtain the plan for given problem.<br>
 Step 7: Stop the program.<br>